 Treats & Desserts on the Chick-fil-a Secret Menu

-If you’re looking for a fast-food root beer float (or a float made with another soda), head to A&W if you have one; they’re only $3.29.
-That said, A&W’s floats aren’t made with IceDream.
+If you’re looking for a fast-food root beer float (or a float made with another soda), head to A&W if you have one nearby; they’re roughly only $3.30.
+That said, A&W’s floats aren’t made with Icedream.
 Yum.

 This is one of the most well-known secret menu items at Chick-fil-A, but you’ll want to tell your cashier that’s what you want.
-This is what will appear on your receipt if you order a large:
+This is what will appear on your receipt if you order a large for about $4: